GRE Suite: Geo-localization Inference via Fine-Tuned Vision-Language Models and Enhanced Reasoning Chains: Related Work

 \textbf{Vision Language Models (VLMs).} Models in the vein of GPT-4o~\cite{2024gpt4o} achieve excellent visual understanding ability by integrating both visual and textual data.
 This integration enhances the models' ability to understand complex multi-modal inputs and enables more advanced AI systems~\cite{wang2024qwen2,li2024llavaov,zhang2024internlm,liu2024deepseekv3} capable of processing and responding to both images and text.
 Generally, the training of LVLMs involves two steps: (a) pre-training and (b) post-training which contains supervised fine-tuning and reinforcement learning.
 Post-training is crucial in improving the model's response quality, instruction following, and reasoning abilities.
 While there has been significant research on using reinforcement learning to enhance LLMs during post-training~\cite{lm-human-preferences, Learning-to-summarize, Training-language-models, RL4LMs, zang2024contextual, Grounding-large-language-models, Aligning-LLMs-with-RLHF, ILQL, LMRL-Gym, ArCHer, ReAct}, the progress for LVLMs has been slower.
 In this paper, we propose GRE-RL, which used GRPO-based reinforcement algorithms and verifiable reward during the post-training phase to enhance the model’s visual perception and reasoning capabilities.

 \textbf{Reinforcement Learning.} Recently, with the emergence of reasoning models like OpenAI's o1~\cite{OpenAI_O1} and Deepseek-R1~\cite{DeepSeek-R1}, the research focus in Large Language Models (LLMs) has increasingly shifted towards enhancing the models' reasoning capabilities through reinforcement learning (RL) techniques.
-Studies have explored improving LLMs' performance in reasoning tasks such as solving mathematical problems~\cite{grpo,yang2024qwen2math,ying2024internlmmath,cai2024internlm2,luong2024reft} and coding~\cite{hui2024qwen2coder,jiao2024preferencecode,zhang2024o1,zhang2024codedpo}.
+Studies have explored improving LLMs' performance in reasoning tasks such as solving mathematical problems~\cite{deepseekmath,yang2024qwen2math,ying2024internlmmath,cai2024internlm2,luong2024reft} and coding~\cite{hui2024qwen2coder,jiao2024preferencecode,zhang2024o1,zhang2024codedpo}.
 A notable breakthrough in this area is Deepseek-R1-Zero~\cite{DeepSeek-R1}, which introduced a new approach to achieving robust reasoning capabilities using RL merely, eliminating the supervised fine-tuning (SFT) stage.
 However, current research on RL-based reasoning has largely been confined to the language domain, with limited exploration of its application in multi-modal settings.
-For LVLMs, RL has primarily been used for tasks like mitigating hallucinations and aligning models with human preference~\cite{llavarlhf,hadpo,povid,sun2023aligning,yu2024rlhfv,liu2024mia,yu2024rlaif,zhou2024aligning}, but there remains a significant gap in research focusing on enhancing reasoning and visual perception of Large Vision Language Models.
-To address this gap, our work uses a novel reinforcement fine-tuning strategy , applying verifiable rewards with GRPO-based~\cite{grpo} RL to visual geo-localization tasks.
+For LVLMs, RL has primarily been used for tasks like mitigating hallucinations and aligning models with human preference~\cite{hadpo,yu2024rlhfv,liu2024mia,zhou2024aligning, Ye2025M4BenchAB, zhang2024gtsinger, song2025makeanything, ye2025focusedad, ye2024mmad}.
+Interpretable visual reasoning, once a longstanding challenge~\cite{HE2021104194}, now benefits from RL-finetuned LVLMs acting as decision agents~\cite{RL4VLM}.
+Cutting-edge models like Kimi~\cite{kimiteam2025kimivltechnicalreport} demonstrate advanced capabilities, with research expanding beyond hallucination mitigation to core reasoning enhancement.
+However, there remains a significant gap in research focusing on enhancing reasoning and visual perception of Large Vision Language Models.
+To address this gap, our work uses a novel reinforcement fine-tuning strategy , applying verifiable rewards with GRPO-based~\cite{deepseekmath} RL to visual geo-localization tasks.
 Our approach aims to improve the performance of LVLMs in processing various geo-localization tasks, especially when the high-quality fine-tuning data is limited.